List of The Dumping Ground characters: Bird Wallis

 Noah "Bird" Wallis, played by Leo James, made his first appearance on 23 February 2018 in series 6 of The Dumping Ground during the episode "Challenging Times".
 Bird is shown to be quite a shy and reserved person who hardly ever talks.
 When he first arrives he always wore headphones.
 This may have been distance himself from difficult situations outside.
-Bird's younger brother "Jay" is a lot more talkative than Bird, and is very protective of Him.
+Bird's younger brother "Jay" is more talkative than Bird, and is protective of him.
 Jay mentioned that he and Bird have been in 10 different homes, and they both moved into the 'Dumping Ground' in the middle of the night.
 In the episode "Two Sides to Every Story", it's confirmed that Bird has diabetes.
-In the same episode, when Jay tells Mike and Fiona that May-Li hit him, Bird backs him up but later after talking to Sasha, he decided to tell the truth.
+In the same episode, when Jay tells Mike and Fiona that May-Li hit him, Bird supports him, but after talking to Sasha, he decided to tell the truth.
 Meaning May-Li was in the clear and wouldn't risk losing her job.
 Jay isn't happy with Bird after this, but they make up when Bird convinces Jay to give Ashdene Ridge a chance.
 Since Sasha told him that it's different to other places they've been, and so are Mike and May-Li.
 Him and Jay ater became good friends with Candi-Rose and Chloe.
 He is 2 years older than Jay.

-In "Broken Record", after encountering their dad in public, Bird remained sceptical about his claims of having changed.
-His doubts were soon proven correct, after learning that their dad was actually homeless and wanted Jay to live with him, but not Bird.
+In "Broken Record", after encountering their father in public, Bird remained sceptical about his claims of having changed.
+His doubts were soon proven correct, after learning that their father was actually homeless and wanted Jay to live with him, but not Bird.
 Bird later confronted him about this, only to be told that he was not actually his son.

-In "My Greatest Composition", Bird believes that a famous musician named Femi is his real dad so he sets off to find him.
+In "My Greatest Composition", Bird believes that a famous musician named Femi is his real father so he sets off to find him.
 After questioning Femi, he discovers that Femi never had any children but that his real father is Femi's brother, Nana.
 After the truth is revealed, Bird is invited by Nana to go on tour with him.
-In the following episode, Bird moves out of the Dumping Ground to go on tour with Nana.
+In the following episode, Bird moves out of the Dumping Ground to go on tour with Nana but Bird makes a guest appearance in Series 10 Episode 18.